ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 Apple’s free developer accounts offer a convenient way to test iOS apps using Xcode, but they impose a firm restriction: you’re limited to installing only three apps on your device at a time.
 If you attempt to add a fourth, Xcode will display the error message: `"The maximum number of apps for free development profiles has been reached."` This can be quite limiting for experimentation.
 In this beginner-friendly guide, we’ll explore how to extend this constraint on a jailbroken iOS device by modifying the `installd` process, providing step-by-step explanations to make the process approachable even for those new to iOS modifications.

 **Important**: This guide is intended solely for educational and research purposes on a jailbroken test device not used for personal or commercial purposes.
-Modifying iOS or bypassing Apple’s restrictions, including the 3-app limit, may violate the Apple Developer Program License Agreement (ADPLA), void warranties, and risk account suspension or device security issues.
+Modifying iOS or extending Apple’s restrictions, including the 3-app limit, may violate the Apple Developer Program License Agreement (ADPLA), void warranties, and risk account suspension or device security issues.
 Proceed at your own risk and ensure compliance with Apple’s terms.

 ## What You’ll Need